LaraAEC/foodExplorer_page/README.md

 # Usage Guidelines
 - After downloading this project to your machine, run 'npm install' in your integrated terminal.

-- Registration is required, followed by login.
-Only registered users can view the Menu and place orders.
+- It's necessary to register and then proceed with the login.
+Only registered users can view the Menu and place orders..

 - The routes for the administrator differ from those presented to the user, as the authorizations for Menu usage vary.
 Refer to "Features" section.

-- The administrator and user are identified through the isAdmin logic, which returns a boolean.
-If "1," it's an administrator; if "0," it's a user.
-This value should already be configured directly in the database, assigning "1" to administrators.
+- The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
+This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
+This value should already be configured directly in the database, with "1" indicating an administrator role.
 # Previews